-Students must complete all health and clinical requirements (includes American Heart Association Basic Life Support for Healthcare Providers certification, drug and alcohol screening, background check, TB test, immunizations, physical exam, and any additional information required by the clinical site).
-All requirements must be maintained through SPT 150.
+Students must complete all health and clinical requirements (includes American Heart Association Basic Life Support for Healthcare Providers certification, drug and alcohol screening, background check, TB test, immunizations, physical exam, and any additional information required by the clinical site) prior to registration for SRT 205 and the requirements must be maintained through SRT 215.
 The student is responsible for the cost of all documentation.
-The program coordinator will provide the deadline for submission of all clinical documents.
+The program chairperson will provide the deadline for submission of all clinical documents.

-Clinical Policies
+Clinical Safeguards